CarloMicieli/hascalator/tut/list.md

 res41: (io.hascalator.data.List[Int], io.hascalator.data.List[Int]) = ([1, 2],[3, 4, 5, 6])
 ```

-`break`, applied to a predicate p and a list xs, returns a tuple where first element is longest prefix (possibly empty) of xs of elements that do not satisfy p and second element is the remainder of the list:
+`break`, applied to a predicate `p` and a list `xs`, returns a tuple where first element is longest prefix (possibly empty)
+of `xs` of elements that do not satisfy p and second element is the remainder of the list:

 ```scala
 scala> List(1, 2, 3) break (_ < 9)